Jessica Pugh

 Jessica Rose Pugh (born 17 March 1997) is an English badminton player.
 She joined the national junior team in 2008, and selected to the senior team in 2015.
 She had won the mixed doubles bronze medal at the 2015 European Junior Championships in Poland, also helped the team winning the silver medal.
 She won her first senior international tournament when she was 16 years old in Hungarian International.
 Pugh was part of the English team that won the mixed team bronze at the 2018 Commonwealth Games in Gold Coast, Australia.
+Pugh announced her retirement from international competition on 4 April 2023.